openshift-labs/rhsummit18-cloudnative-guides/create-catalog.md

 As a developer you have been tasked with creating a catalog service that exposes a HTTP API to read from the product catalog database.

-The catalog service is part of the a microservice architectured application called Coolstore.
+The catalog service is part of the a microservice architectured application called **CoolStore**.

 ![CoolStore Microservices]({% image_path create-catalog-coolstore.png %}){:width="900px"}

-TODO: Add picture of Catalog application.

 After talking to the **web** team you have decided to create two endpoints.
 One that returns a list of all products as a JSON string and another one that based on product Id returns a single product.